How to Prove Age Discrimination in the Hiring Process: Ageism in Hiring and by AI Decisionmakers

 California’s Fair Employment and Housing Act (FEHA) protects applicants and workers from age discrimination in the hiring process.
 Under FEHA, it is illegal for an employer with five or more employees to treat an applicant or employee adversely because of their age.
 These protections extend to applicants and employees 40 years of age or older when the discriminatory practice occurred.

-California’s Civil Rights Department enforces California’s anti-discrimination laws and oversees disputes between workers and employers.
+California’s Civil Rights Department (CRD) enforces California’s anti-discrimination laws and oversees disputes between workers and employers.
 California’s anti-discrimination laws apply to public and private businesses and employers, except for non-profit religious organizations or the federal government.

 What Is Considered Age Discrimination Under the Law?